Noso-Project/NosoNode/README.md

 # NosoWallet
 Noso Windows Wallet

-This sofware is in current development (Febraury 2021) so new versions will be available very often
+Current verison 0.2.0 is the first official release.
+Noso mainnet will start minning with this one-

-Unofficial Release Ver 0.1.7
+Official Release Ver 0.2.0

--- THIS IS A BETA VERSION.
+THIS IS AM OFFICIAL RELEASE

 Requirements: